 The North York Moors has small but valuable populations of water vole in the upper catchments of the Esk, Murk Esk and Leven.
 Volunteers have been surveying these populations for the last 15 years and have seen declines similar to those seen across the country.

-The project is currently developing land management agreements with farmers and landowners across the catchment area to restore vegetated riverbank corridors, install riverside fencing and construct backwaters ponds – all helping to link fragmented populations and hopefully reverse the population decline.
-The project illustrates the principle of habitat connectivity, and how “bigger, better and more connected” relates to individual species as well as whole environment and habitat types.
+The project is developed land management agreements with farmers and landowners across the catchment area to restore vegetated riverbank corridors, installed riverside fencing and constructed backwaters ponds – all helping to link fragmented populations and hopefully reverse the population decline.

 The 28 mile course of the River Esk is home to significant populations of Atlantic Salmon (Salmo salar) and Brown Trout (Salmo trutta) at the start and end of their life cycles.
 These fish hatch and spend their first few years of life in the river before leaving to travel hundreds of miles to their Atlantic feeding grounds, only then to return to the very same river to breed as mature adults.